Speak Confidently in English: Practical Strategies for Professionals

 Summarising a discussion

-Confidence grows through frequent small conversations, not occasional big presentations.
+Confidence grows through frequent small conversations, not just occasional big presentations.

 Mini Practice Exercise